 The list of celebrities who have had miscarriages is long and representative of how common this loss is.
 A miscarriage is the natural death of a baby still in its mother's womb.
 A miscarriage can be a heartbreaking experience for an expectant mother.
 Most miscarriages occur during the first trimester of pregnancy, and pregnancies with more than one baby are considered high risk.
 Celebrity or not, each woman who deals with a miscarriage has her own unique experience and deals with her grief in different ways.
 Perhaps reading a list of famous people who have had miscarriages can bring some solace to grieving parents and act as a way for them to know that they are not alone.

-Who is the most famous person to suffer a miscarriage?
-Jennifer Aniston tops our list.
-The Friends star reportedly suffered multiple miscarriages during her marriage to Brad Pitt.
-Biographer Ian Halperin claims that the second miscarriage may have been the beginning of the end of their relationship.
+Friends star Jennifer Aniston reportedly suffered multiple miscarriages during her marriage to Brad Pitt.
 Aniston has not spoken publicly about any miscarriages, but other celebrities have.
-Beyonce Knowles documented her experience in her HBO documentary Life is But a Dream.
+Beyonce Knowles documented her experience in her HBO documentary Life Is But a Dream.

 Singer Mariah Carey has been very open about her struggles with getting pregnant.
 In interviews she has spoken about her heartbreaking miscarriage.
 She is now the mother of beautiful twins.
 (Their father is her ex-husband, Nick Cannon.)
 Other famous women who have had miscarriages include Baywatch star Pamela Anderson, Some Like it Hot actress Marilyn Monroe, Breakfast at Tiffany's star Audrey Hepburn, Demi Moore, Courteney Cox, Jacqueline Kennedy, and Eyes Wide Shut star Nicole Kidman.

-Liz Sandoz and her husband, Vito Presta, revealed during their December 1st, 2019 podcast that she had suffered a miscarriage.
+Liz Sandoz and her husband, Vito Presta, revealed during their podcast on December 1, 2019, that she had suffered a miscarriage.

-On that podcast, named, "Miraculous Mamas," Sandoz described the difficult experience: "Later that night I went to the bathroom and I just started crying.
-I just felt like — just because it was different than anything."
+On the podcast, titled "Miraculous Mamas," Sandoz described the difficult experience: "Later that night I went to the bathroom and I just started crying.
+I just felt like - just because it was different than anything."

-The two noted that they have greatly supported each other after the event and will continue to try to concieve.
+The two noted that they have greatly supported each other after the event and will continue to try to conceive.

 Meghan McCain, in an op-ed for The New York Times on July 19, 2019, revealed that she had suffered a miscarriage.